-- (4) An administrative penalty imposed and paid in terms of this section does not constitute a previous conviction contemplated in Chapter 27 of the Criminal Procedure Act, 1977 (Act No. 51 of 1977). - (5) A person who wilfully furnishes false or misleading information in any written instrument which he or she by virtue of this Act delivers or causes to be delivered to an expropriating authority, is guilty of an offence and liable on conviction to be punished as if he or she had been convicted of fraud.
+- (3) The rules of the relevant court apply to the application referred to in subsection (2). - (4) A breach referred to in subsection (1) is not a criminal offence. - (5) A person who wilfully furnishes false or misleading information in any written instrument which he or she by virtue of this Act delivers or causes to be delivered to an expropriating authority, is guilty of an offence and liable on conviction to be punished as if he or she had been convicted of fraud.